-At [ask LEGAL], we believe in value-based billing.
-We publish our rates right here on our website (Harrison Lord’s current standard rate is $350 per hour), and we tell our clients our best guess for what we think their work will cost.
+At the Lord Law Firm, we believe in value-based billing.
+We publish our rates right here on our website (Harrison Lord’s current standard rate is $450 per hour, and Kevin Sweat’s is $350 per hour), and we tell our clients our best guess for what we think their work will cost.
 While we can’t guarantee that our estimates will be correct, we can—and do—guarantee that you’ll get value for the money you spend.

 6. How do I hire a business lawyer?

 That’s easy—just call the Lord Law Firm!

 But before you hire anyone—whether it’s us or another firm—we hope you’ll do your research.
 Ask people you trust for referrals.
 Look online for reviews.
 Call or meet with several folks, and ask your prospective lawyer lots of questions.
 Find out if the lawyer has experience in the areas for which you need help.
 Ask about how many cases they’ve tried, or how many deals they’ve closed.
 Ask for a roadmap of what their plan would be if you hire them.
 Make sure that you feel comfortable, and that it’s a good fit in terms of personality—remember that your lawyer is in many ways your partner, and that this is a relationship that will hopefully continue for many years to come.